by Freddy Tran Nager, Founder of Atomic Tango + Self-Marketing Advocate; photo by Sereja Ris on Unsplash…

 It’s what you did that matters, not what you were supposed to do, so don’t bother listing what you were responsible for.
 Rather, focus on accomplishments:

-- State the challenges you (your team or your company) faced.
+- State the challenges you (or your team or your company) faced.
 You can express these as assignments or goals.

-- Describe the solutions you (your team, etc.) developed.
+- Describe the solutions you (or your team, etc.) developed.

 - List the results, citing as many numbers as possible.
-Numbers pop in a word-heavy document, and they impart credibility (though we all know statistics can be smoke and mirrors).
+Numbers pop in a word-heavy document, and they impart credibility.

 And remember, brand equity rubs off: the better you make your company look — particularly if it’s a company few people know — the better you’ll look.